Behavioral economics: Prospect theory

-Prospect theory is able to explain everything that the two main existing decision theories—expected utility theory and rank dependent utility theory—can explain.
-Further, prospect theory has been used to explain phenomena that existing decision theories have great difficulty in explaining.
-These include backward bending labor supply curves, asymmetric price elasticities, tax evasion and co-movement of stock prices and consumption.

 In 1992, in the Journal of Risk and Uncertainty, Kahneman and Tversky gave a revised account of prospect theory that they called cumulative prospect theory.
 The new theory eliminated the editing phase in prospect theory and focused just on the evaluation phase.
 Its main feature was that it allowed for non-linear probability weighting in a cumulative manner, which was originally suggested in John Quiggin's rank-dependent utility theory.
-Psychological traits such as overconfidence, projection bias, and the effects of limited attention are now part of the theory.
+Psychological traits such as overconfidence, projection bias and the effects of limited attention are now part of the theory.
 Other developments include a conference at the University of Chicago, a special behavioral economics edition of the Quarterly Journal of Economics ("In Memory of Amos Tversky"), and Kahneman's 2002 Nobel Prize for having "integrated insights from psychological research into economic science, especially concerning human judgment and decision-making under uncertainty."

 A further argument of Behavioural Economics relates to the impact of the individual's cognitive limitations as a factor in limiting the rationality of people's decisions.
 Sloan first argued this in his paper 'Bounded Rationality' where he stated that our cognitive limitations are somewhat the consequence of our limited ability to foresee the future, hampering the rationality of decision.
-Daniel Kahneman further expanded upon the effect cognitive ability and processes have on decision making in his book Thinking, Fast and Slow Kahneman delved into two forms of thought, fast thinking which he considered "operates automatically and quickly, with little or no effort and no sense of voluntary control".
-Conversely, slow thinking is the allocation of cognitive ability, choice and concentration.
-Fast thinking utilises heuristics, which is a decision-making process that undertakes shortcuts, and rules of thumb to provide an immediate but often irrational and imperfect solution.
-Kahneman proposed that the result of the shortcuts is the occurrence of a number of biases such as hindsight bias, confirmation bias and outcome bias among others.
+Daniel Kahneman further expanded upon the effect cognitive ability and processes have on decision making in his book Thinking, Fast and Slow.
+He delved into two forms of thought: fast thinking, which he considered "operates automatically and quickly, with little or no effort and no sense of voluntary control", and slow thinking, the allocation of cognitive ability, choice, and concentration.
+Fast thinking utilises heuristics, or shortcuts, which provide an immediate but often irrational and imperfect solution.
+He proposed that hindsight bias, confirmation bias, and outcome bias (among others) originate from such shortcuts.
 A key example of fast thinking and the resultant irrational decisions is the 2008 financial crisis.